Custom Domains

 Speed up Domain Verification

 We recommend removing cached entries in public DNS servers after updating your DNS records.
 This is especially important if you’re updating nameservers for your domains.
-Clearing the cache will speed up DNS verification and SSL certificate issuance for your domains.
+Clearing the cache will speed up DNS verification and TLS certificate issuance for your domains.

 Use the links below to clear cached records in popular public DNS servers: